systemd/systemd/docs/ENVIRONMENT.md

   kernel supports this.

 * `$SYSTEMD_ENABLE_LOG_CONTEXT` — if set, extra fields will always be logged to the journal instead of only when logging in debug mode.

+* `$SYSTEMD_NETLINK_DEFAULT_TIMEOUT` — specifies the default timeout of waiting
+  replies for netlink messages from the kernel.
+Defaults to 25 seconds.

 `systemctl`: